segmentio/segment-docs/src/connections/spec/mobile-packaging-sdks.md

 ### Which SDKs are bundled?

-To check if an destination is bundled or not, take a look at our [documentation](/docs/connections/destinations/) for that specific destination.
+To check if a destination is bundled or not, take a look at our [documentation](/docs/connections/destinations/) for that specific destination.